evolvingstuff/vdw2/content/posts/female-mortality-predicted-better-by-vitamin-d-than-by-c-reactive-protein.md

 * [Low Vitamin D associated with a variety of causes of death a decade later – Feb 2013](/posts/low-vitamin-d-associated-with-a-variety-of-causes-of-death-a-decade-later)

-* <a href="/posts/overview-cardiovascular-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Cardiovascular and vitamin D">Overview Cardiovascular and vitamin D</a> which contains the following
+* [Overview Cardiovascular and vitamin D](/posts/overview-cardiovascular-and-vitamin-d) which contains the following

 >  **MAYO Clinic: Pathways from vitamin D Deficiency to CVD**